Harry "Chip" Hurlburt, President and Chief Executive Officer

 Aric Dershem, Vice President of Administration

-Like many of our best people, Aric Dershem got his start in the classroom—in his case, helping high school and college students explore the potential of technology.
-Today he continues to help people develop their potential by providing human resources and training support to NHA’s educators, administrators, and support staff and by leveraging technology as a business and learning accelerator for NHA.
+Like many of our best people, Aric got his start in the classroom—in his case, helping high school and college students explore the potential of technology.
+Today he continues to help people develop their potential—providing human resources and training support to NHA’s educators, administrators, and support staff and by leveraging technology as a business and learning accelerator for NHA.

-Aric was drawn to NHA by its mission – challenging each child to achieve –and encouraged by the intentional culture that supports that mission.
-He has remained a core part of our team for the past 16 years because, as he puts it, he “likes working with committed and caring people who want to be their best and do their best every day to make a difference in the lives of families and children.”
-Clearly, he’s the right person to head up people development.
+Aric was drawn to NHA by its mission: Challenging each child to achieve… and encouraged by the intentional culture that supports that mission.
+He has remained a core part of our team for the past 16 years because, as he puts it, he “loves working with committed and caring people who want to be their best and do their best every day to make a difference in the lives of families and children.”